abaynew-guadie/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

- function that gets the length of a prefix substring.
+function that locates a substring.